thefreewebsitewizards/bytefit/README.md

 ## License

-This project is proprietary software developed for Moroz Art Gallery.
+This project is proprietary software developed for ByteFit.